super-cow-powers/ThereMin/Readme.md

 The devices are fairly cheap - about £12-15 for the basic device with no LEDs or pitch-adjust potentiometer (which haven't been written in) - I used JLC for the boards and sourced most of the parts from DigiKey.

+The cases are drilled by hand, using a 13mm bit for the rear cables, a 6.5mm and 7.5mm bit for the front switch and pot, and a 6mm bit for the (four) holes on the top.
+There's no drilling template, just use a centre-punch in the right place for the hole's purpose and drill.

+# "Antennae"
+The Antennae (capacitor plates, really) are not too critical.
+Mine are made from thin brass rod which will fit into the jacks; any conductor which fits the jacks will work - make it into a loop which looks like a theremin antenna aught, with one "leg" slightly shorter than the other for the non-connected end.
+The bigger the antenna the more sensetive the response generally speaking, although I've found that there's not much to gain with this device from a huge antenna.

 ## Firmware
 The firmware uses device files from ST Micro and ARM CMSIS, the rest can be blamed on me.
 The ST HAL is not being used, because it looked like a good idea to not use it when I started...